The Telephone $k$-Multicast Problem: Preliminaries

 \section{Preliminaries}

-Let $\dist(u,v)$ denote the number of edges in the shortest path from $u$ to $v$ in $G$.
+\paragraph{Steiner Poise} Let $\dist(u,v)$ denote the number of edges in the shortest path from $u$ to $v$ in $G$.
 We denote by $G[U]$ the graph induced by $U$, and by $\dist_{G[U]}(u,v)$ the distance from $u$ to $v$ in the graph $G[U]$.
 Recall that we denote the minimum poise tree by $T^*$, its maximum degree by $B^*$, and its height by $D^*$.

 \begin{assumption} Removing vertices of distance more than $D^*$ from the root $r$ in $G$ does not change the optimal solution.
-Hence, we will assume for the rest of the paper that $G$ only contains vertices of distance at most $D^*$ from $r$. \end{assumption}
+Hence, we will assume for the rest of the chapter that $G$ only contains vertices of distance at most $D^*$ from $r$. \end{assumption}

-\begin{remark} For the rest of the paper, we assume that quantities such as $\sqrt{k}$ are integral.
+\begin{remark} For the rest of the chapter, we assume that quantities such as $\sqrt{k}$ are integral.
 Making the algorithm precise requires using $\lceil \sqrt{k}\rceil$.
 However, the changes are minimal and elementary. \end{remark}

-For simplicity, we assume that every terminal has in-degree $1$ and out-degree $0$, by attaching new terminal vertices to every terminal (this only increases the poise by at most an additive constant).
+For simplicity, we assume that every terminal has in-degree $1$ and out-degree $0$, by attaching new terminal vertices to every terminal (this only increases the poise by at most 2).
 For undirected graphs, we assume that terminals have degree $1$.
 Therefore, removing terminals can't turn a connected graph into a disconnected graph.

+Now we give the proof of \Cref{lem:poise-to-mtm}, which follows identically to the analogous proof of \cite{g56} for the versions of these problems in which all terminals must be covered. \begin{proof}[Proof of \Cref{lem:poise-to-mtm}] The algorithm for $k$-MTM is as follows: using the $\tilde O(f(k))$-additive approximation for Minimum Poise Steiner $k$-Tree, find a Steiner $k$-Tree $T$.
+Suppose $T$ has poise $p$.
+Then using the result of \cite{g56}, find a broadcast schedule on $T$ that informs all of the nodes in $T$ of a message originating at $r$ using no more than $O(\frac{\log \abs{T}}{\log \log \abs{T}}) \cdot p$ rounds.
+This clearly gives a $k$-multicast schedule on the original graph taking the same number of rounds.